gulhanlab/hpv-fgbio/README.md

 ## Processing
 Now we are ready to begin processing.
 Refer to ```fgbio_hpv.sh``` script for code.

 Optional if you are running on 02: You can setup a conda env and install necessary libs by executing Step 0.

 For running QC and spectra plotting scripts, navigate to dir: ```/n/data1/hms/dbmi/gulhan/lab/ankit/scripts/qc_scripts``` & ```/n/data1/hms/dbmi/gulhan/lab/ankit/scripts/motif_spectra_scripts``` respectively.

+**NOTE**: When performing QC filtering for human, hpv and chimeric BAMs (after extracting reads), de-activate the length filter for chimeric BAMs.